 If you are a Hammersmith & Fulham resident, there are three types of flooding you may be at risk from:

-- Flash flooding This usually happens because of thunder storms.
+- Surface water flooding This usually happens because of thunder storms.
 It causes water to run off roofs and surrounding areas which can flood through your door or collect in your basement.
 High levels of rain can also cause sewers to overflow.
 You are more likely to be affected if you live in a basement flat.